How to Establish Paternity in Alaska: Legal Rights & Step-by-Step Guide

 The Child Support Services Division (CSSD) can assist with DNA testing and issue an administrative order establishing paternity if both parents cooperate.

-If there is a dispute or one party refuses to cooperate, a court order may be required.
-The court can mandate DNA testing to resolve the case.
+When paternity is contested or one party refuses cooperation, a court order may be necessary.
+The court can order DNA testing and make a legal determination to protect the child’s rights and clarify parental responsibilities.

 Frequently Asked Questions About Establishing Paternity in Alaska